thq919/Noradio/README.md

 That allow to play YouTube content with this opportunities:

 1. Simple player UI for Youtube searching
-2. Listen music, podcasts withound download useless for it video
+2. Listen music, podcasts without downloading actual video useless for listening
 3. No ads + no requires to auth (and so on - no possibility for now :)

 Things to do: